nixworks/public/news/2012/11/12/into-the-silence-by-wade-davis-a-biography-of-george-mallory-wins-the-2012-samuel-johnson-prize-for-non-fiction.md

 ### [2012-11-12](/news/2012/11/12/index.md)

-# ''Into the Silence'' by Wade Davis, a biography of George Mallory wins the 2012 Samuel Johnson Prize for Non Fiction.
+# "Into the Silence" by Wade Davis, a biography of George Mallory wins the 2012 Samuel Johnson Prize for Non Fiction.